hokwanhung/com3102-final-assignment/README.md

-# COM3102-final-assignment
+# com3102-final-assignment

-COM3102, Computing Technologies in Web Applications, is a course offered by The Hang Seng University of Hong Kong, and taught by Professor Dr. WONG Wai Kit(王偉傑).
+com3102, Computing Technologies in Web Applications, is a course offered by The Hang Seng University of Hong Kong, and taught by Professor Dr. WONG Wai Kit.

 According to the [university website](https://www.hsu.edu.hk/en/academic-programmes/undergraduate/ahcc/academic-structure/?shortname=COM3102&cid=2090),